 Welcome to the Yale Library!

 I am the Senior Archivist for American Diplomacy.
-I am responsible for Yale's collections in American diplomacy within Manuscripts and Archives, including the Henry A. Kissinger papers.
-I am both an archivist and a historian (I received my PhD in History in 2014) specializing in the political and international history of the Cold War.
+I am responsible for Yale's collections in American diplomacy within Manuscripts and Archives.
+I am both an archivist and a historian, specializing in the political and international history of the Cold War.
 Before coming to Yale, I taught American and international history at Hunter College, City University of New York and Seton Hall University.

 Given my background as an educator, I am excited and eager to work with students and faculty.
 I would be happy to provide you with information about the Yale Library's holdings as well as digital collections and web resources relevant to your research.
 Please email me to set up an appointment to discuss your papers and projects.
 I look forward to working with you.